LoulouiseBipBip/FCCAnalyses/examples/FCChh/ttZ_differential/lepton_eff/BDT/README.md

     -Wl,-rpath,/cvmfs/sw.hsf.org/key4hep/releases/2024-10-03/x86_64-almalinux9-gcc14.2.0-opt/xgboost/2.1.1-xijqyj/lib \
     $(root-config --libs)
 ```
-⚠️ For now, I have not find a better solution than to manually add the XGBoost path, meaning if a new version of key4hep releases you will probably need to adapt this.
+⚠️ For now, I have not found a better solution than to manually add the XGBoost path, meaning if a new version of key4hep is released, you will probably need to adapt this.

 This will:
 - Create the shared library `libBDTScorer.so` that your hismaker will use to apply the BDT model.